 - Uncooked food scraps, like vegetable and fruit peelings

 - Egg shells

 - Coffee grounds and tea bags

 Avoid odours and attracting rodents and pests.
-Fish, meat, dairy and grain products, grease, oil, and cooked foods like pasta and rice decompose too slowly for your backyard composter.
-Please put these items in your green bin for collection.
+Fish, meat, dairy, and grain products, grease, oil, and cooked foods like pasta and rice decompose too slowly in a backyard composter.
+Put these items in your Green Bin for collection.

 What about fish, meat, bones, dairy products, cooked foods, grain products, grease, and oils?
 Put these food scraps in your City Green Bin for recycling because they decompose too slowly in backyard composters, cause odour problems, and attract pests.

 Have questions about yard trimmings or composting?